 We are all committed to creating a campus environment that is welcoming to everyone, intellectually challenging, supportive and fulfilling.
 Academic Affairs and Student Affairs work together to support the fullest development of our students.
 Suggested syllabus language that lays out classroom behavior expectations can help students, especially new students, to negotiate a university classroom.
 We fully support your efforts to create your classroom learning environment.

 If, in your judgment, a student's behavior is disruptive or could potentially pose a threat, then you should contact the Dean of Students office to report the incident.
 You can also utilize the "A Caring Campus | Supporting Students Through Hardship" document.

 If you are a Campus Security Authority and feel you have information that needs to be reported under the Clery Act, please do so below.

 Students of Concern

 It is the responsibility of faculty to determine if a student’s absence fits under the excused absence policy.
 When a student is in the midst of a crisis or medical illness that prevents them from communicating directly with faculty, the Dean of Students office will send out absence notifications.
-There may also be times when a student is dealing with an issue so sensitive that they feel unable to share it with their instructors.
+There may be times when a student is dealing with an issue so sensitive that they feel unable to share it with their instructors.
 When this is the case, we will notify faculty that we have documented a student has an extenuating circumstance falling under the excused absence policy.
-Finally, there may be times when we are working with a student who has been experiencing some ongoing issues that have impacted their academic attendance or performance.
+Finally, there may be times when we are working with a student who has been experiencing ongoing issues that have impacted their academic attendance or performance.
 In these cases we may reach out to you and ask you to give the student some consideration regarding their attendance or timeliness.
 Please contact us if you have questions concerning absences or view the absence policy.